Renewed-Scripts/Renewed-Docs/free-scripts/renewed-phone/exports-and-netevents/group-exports.md

 # 👨❤👨 Group Exports

+{% hint style="info" %}
+Here you can find all exports related to Groups within the phone!
+{% endhint %}

 ## Utility Exports

 ### NotifyGroup

 ```
-An export used to Notify the entire group about specific objectives etc.
+This export is used to notify the entire group about specific objectives or events.

-(Uses qb-core notification system)

--- Stock Export --
+-- STOCK EXPORT --
 exports['qb-phone']:NotifyGroup(group, msg, type)

+-- PARAMETERS --
+- group (string): The identifier of the group.
+- message (string): The message to be sent to the group.
+- type (string): The type of notification.

 -- USAGE --
-local group = exports['qb-phone']:GetGroupByMembers(src)
+local group = exports['qb-phone']:GetGroupByMembers(source)
-exports['qb-phone']:NotifyGroup(group, "Hey cuties :)", success)
+exports['qb-phone']:NotifyGroup(group, "Hey cuties :)", 'success')

 ```

 ### pNotifyGroup

 ```
-An export used to Notify the entire group about a specific objective.
+This export is used to notify the entire group about a specific objective, utilizing the built-in Phone notification type.

 (Uses the build in Phone notification type)